yume-chan/ya-webadb/packages/struct/README.md

 Returns the size (or minimal size if it's dynamic) of this field.

-Actual size should been returned from `FieldRuntimeValue#getSize`
+Actual size should been returned from `StructFieldValue#getSize`

 #### `deserialize`